kestra-io/docs/content/docs/configuration/index.md

 In the Execution Overview tab, you will see a masked value of the secret.

 ::alert{type="warning"}
-If the `secret-key` is not set in the `kestra.encryption` configuration, you will get an error: `Illegal argument: Unable to use a SECRET input as encryption is not configured` when trying to use a `SECRET` input or output type.
+If the `secretKey` is not set in the `kestra.encryption` configuration, you will get an error: `Illegal argument: Unable to use a SECRET input as encryption is not configured` when trying to use a `SECRET` input or output type.
 ::

 ## Endpoints